uozuAho/yatzyTopDown/dev_log/dev.log.md

 Actually I'll keep the YatzyGameTests class for now, since I'll probably want to test the game class more, later, and I don't want to have to re-learn how to use JMock.

+## Next slice: game continues until player has chosen all categories

 # long term todo

 - handle bad input from user